inkstitch/inkstitch/README.md

 AutoFill is the default method for generating fill stitching.
 To use it, create a closed path in Inskcape and add a fill color.
 This algorithm works for complex shapes with or without holes.

-inkscape-embroidery will break the shape up into sections that it can embroider at once using back-and-forth rows of stitches.
+ink/stitch will break the shape up into sections that it can embroider at once using back-and-forth rows of stitches.
 It then adds straight-stitching between sections until it's filled in the entire design.
 The staggered pattern of stitches is continued seamlessly between sections, so the end result doesn't appear to have any breaks.
 When moving from one section to the next, it generates running stitching along the border of the shape.

 #### AutoFill parameters